rodrigodpl/Project1_BloodBros/README.md

 # UPC DDV Project 1: BloodBros
-We are a group of studients from UPC studying videogames developing degree, this is a repository where we will be making a tribute of Blood Bros, an arcade game originaly made by TAD Corporation.
+We are a group of studients from UPC studying a Design and Development degree and this is a repository where we will be making a tribute to Blood Bros, an arcade game originaly made by TAD Corporation.
+The main characters are a cowboy and a Native American, which are two brothers with the goal to capture the most dangerous bandit of the West, Big Bad John

-## Installation
-TODO: Describe the installation process
 ## Usage
 Aim and player are engaged, they can not move independently, so when moving the player the aim will move too at higher speed.
   - 'A' to move left.